shinken-solutions/shinken/doc/source/10_troubleshooting/troubleshooting-shinken.rst

   * Is Shinken even running?
   * Have you checked the :ref:`Shinken pre-requisites <gettingstarted/installations/shinken-installation#requirements>`?
   * Have you :ref:`configured the WebUI module <integration/webui>` in your shinken-specific.cfg file
-  * Have you :ref:`completed the Shinken basic configuration <configuration/index>` and :ref:`Shinken WebUI configuration <integrationwithothersoftware\webui>`
+  * Have you :ref:`completed the Shinken basic configuration <configuration/index>` and :ref:`Shinken WebUI configuration <integration/webui>`
   * Have you reviewed your Shinken centralized (:ref:`Simple-log broker module <the_broker_modules>`) logs for errors
-  * Have you reviewed your :ref:`Shinken daemon specific logs <troubleshooting/troubleshooting-shinken#Review the daemon logs>` for errors or tracebacks (what the system was doing just before a crash)
+  * Have you reviewed your :ref:`Shinken daemon specific logs <troubleshooting/troubleshooting-shinken#FAQ-1>` for errors or tracebacks (what the system was doing just before a crash)
   * Have you reviewed your :ref:`configuration syntax <configuration/config>` (keywords and values)
   * Is what you are trying to use installed?
 Are its dependancies installed!
 Does it even work.
   * Is what you are trying to use :ref:`a supported version <gettingstarted/installations/shinken-installation#requirements>`?